Sixth Form: Chemistry

 A level Chemistry builds on the knowledge and understanding developed at GCSE level.
 The course aims to stimulate interest in and enjoyment of chemistry, to foster logical critical thinking and demonstrate the wider application of chemical knowledge.
 It integrates theory and experimental work, developing investigative and manipulative skills.
 Students are encouraged to develop their scientific communication through research, discussion and written work.
 Students who study chemistry at A level have various career opportunities open to them.
 These include research chemistry, pharmacy, biochemistry, environmental science, medicine, chemical engineering, radiography and careers in the finance sector.

-Grade B in Chemistry or BB in Science and Additional Science, and grade 5 in Mathematics.
+Grade 6 in Chemistry or 66 in Science and Additional Science, and grade 5 in Mathematics.

 Historically, students who achieve at the highest level are well motivated towards independent study